China to boost defense spending — but falls short of Trump's plan

 Meanwhile, White House spokesman Sean Spicer vowed in January that the U.S. would stand up to China in the South China Sea.

-Late last year, the Chinese Navy seized a U.S. underwater drone in the sea that the Pentagon said was collecting data during a routine survey.
+Late last year, the Chinese Navy seized a U.S. underwater drone there that the Pentagon said was collecting data during a routine survey.

 Trump, himself, managed to ruffle feathers in Beijing by speaking with President Tsai Ing-Wen of Taiwan following his election win in November.